Choose a language:

 What are shopping bots?

-An online shopping bot, also known as an "ecommerce bot" or "grinch bot", is software that's programmed to facilitate online purchases by performing automated tasks like checking for re-stocks and completing checkouts.
-Bots often imitate a human user's behavior, but with their speed and volume advantages they can unfairly find and buy products in ways human customers can't.
+An online shopping bot, also known as an "ecommerce bot" or "grinch bot", is software that's programmed to help make online purchases by performing automated tasks like checking for re-stocks and completing checkouts.
+Bots often imitate a human user's behavior, but with their speed and volume advantages they unfairly find and buy products in ways human customers can't.

 Online shopping bots perform different malicious tasks.
 An individual bot may do one or more of these.
 A "grinch bot", for example, usually refers to bots that purchase goods, also known as scalping.
 But there are other nefarious bots, too, such as bots that scrape pricing and inventory data, bots that create fake accounts, and bots that test out stolen login credentials.